gchure/phd/docs/src/chapter_06/section_07_global_fit.md

 less than $1~k_BT$, which represents a small change in the biological scales we are considering.
-The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail in the coming sections of this chapter.
+The biggest discrepancy between our fit values and the previous measurements arose for the synthetic Oid operator, which we discuss in more detail in the following section of this chapter.

 | **Parameter** | **Reported Values** [@garcia2011] | **Global Fit**|
 |:--|:--:|--:|